mwien/CliquePicking/aaai_experiments/README.md

 g++ -O3 -march=native -lgmp -lgmpxx cliquepicking.cc
 ```

-The solver can be run with `./a.out < <input-file>` and expects a graph in the format defined below.
+The solver can be run with `./a.out < <input-file>` and expects a chordal graph in the format defined below.

 # Experimental Setup